bglvly/ERStruct/README.md

 ```

 ## Othehr details
-Please refer to our paper,  *ERStruct: An Eigenvalue Ratio Approach to Inferring Population Structure in Sequencing Data*
+Please refer to our paper
+> *ERStruct: An Eigenvalue Ratio Approach to Inferring Population Structure in Sequencing Data*